RightToAskOrg/righttoask-docs/ServerAPIDataStructures.md

 - Category: List(Topics)
     * Validity: short list of pre-loaded topics
     * Permission: n/a

+Bookkeeping fields:

+- Question-Id = H(Question_Text, Question_Writer, Expiry_Date)
 - Last_Update: BB_Index

+(** TODO: Check that this definition of question-id is consistent with ElectionGuard's contest-id, which is a hash of some election data.)

 The idea is that the BB_Index provides a link to the most recent update on the BB, which includes a signature and also a link to the prior most recent update.
 Thus anyone who wants to verify can iteratively retrieve all the updates on this question, at each step verifying the relevant signature, and then check that the composition of the updates matches the current announced state.